yuja/jj/docs/git-compatibility.md

 restore`.
 Inside `jj op log`, changes by `git` will be represented as an "import git refs" operation.

 There are a few downsides to this mode of operation.
-Generally, using co-located repos may require you to deal with more involved Jujutsu and Git concepts.
+Generally, using colocated repos may require you to deal with more involved Jujutsu and Git concepts.
 You can disable colocation with the `--no-colocate` flag on the commands `jj git init` and `jj git clone` or by setting the configuration